Vibe-driven model-based engineering: Infrastructure

 In fact, every iteration could navigate a different path.
 For instance, we could start with a more model-based approach to generate a robust first version of the system providing the core functionality in a reliable way.
 And later switch to a more vibe coding approach to, for instance, beautify the UI, as this is something predefined generators are more difficult to adapt to.
 Or the completely opposite scenario, where we go all in on vibe coding as a way to quickly generate prototypes useful to validate the models (and our understanding of the system requirements) with non-technical stakeholders and then move to a model-based approach to generate trustworthy code from the validated models.

 These are just two examples of the many possible variants of this approach.

-\section{infrastructure}
+\section{Infrastructure}

 There is a key infrastructure element to make this proposal feasible in practice: the availability of an easy way for agents to interact with the human experts via models.
-In our proposal, agents are required to read, understand, create, and manipulate models.
+In our proposal, agents are required to read, understand, create, and manipulate models \textit{from} and \textit{to} existing low-code platforms and modeling tools.

-\textit{From} and \textit{to} existing low-code platforms and modeling tools.
 While we can (and should) train specialized agents to become great modelers, the agents themselves should not embed the modeling stack.
-Same as human modelers.
-We do not have a modeling tech stack within us; instead, we use modeling tools that expose core modeling services through different interfaces (textual, graphical, chat-based, etc).
+Same as human modelers: we do not have a modeling tech stack within us; instead, we use modeling tools that expose core modeling services through different interfaces (textual, graphical, chat-based, etc.).
 The same applies to agents.
 We do not want to re-implement a full-blown modeling stack as part of each agent code.

 Instead, agents should be able to communicate with the modeling platform/s we want to use in our development project and benefit from the tool capabilities (e.g. to perform model validation, model rendering and many other basic model manipulation operations that are common to most modeling scenarios).
 But implementing a direct bridge between each agent and each modeling platform quickly triggers the MxN integration problem \footnote{The MxN integration problem refers to the challenge of connecting M different AI applications to N different external tools without a standardized approach \url{https://huggingface.co/learn/mcp-course/en/unit1/key-concepts}.
 It is a recurrent problem in information systems development that also appears in the context of vibe engineering.}.